 • What grows in the forest?

-• Why do we need mushrooms and wild berries?
+• Why are mushrooms and wild berries needed?

-• What can be done with mushrooms or berries at home? etc.
+• What can you do with mushrooms or berries at home? etc.

-A detailed plan for working with children in a specific period of time is that part methodical work, which determines the professionalism of the educator.
-And you should start preparing the lesson with the formulation of goals:
+A detailed plan for working with children in a specific period of time is that part methodological work which determines the professionalism of the teacher.
+And you should start preparing your lesson by formulating your goals:

-• to teach children to depict mushrooms and berries on paper in different ways;
+• teach children to depict mushrooms and berries on paper using different techniques;

-• to consolidate the knowledge of the children about the structure of the flora of the forest, the forms and color shades of plants;
+• consolidate children’s knowledge about the structure of forest flora, shapes and colors of plants;

 • train the skill of depicting several objects on one line;